-- Provides for both upstream and downstream passage - Provides passage in all headwater/tailwater conditions from dead storage up to drown out of the weirs - Provides passage on the bank adjacent to the main river channel - Entry and exit points sloped and located at the river margins where turtles can assess them at low velocity conditions - Slope suitable for turtle climbing, not more than 45° at any point - Width of 2 m - A shotcrete or roughened concrete lined channel to provide a roughened surface for climbing - Small attraction flow maintained by a pump - Mesh grid cover to provide natural light where the ramp passes through the abutment of the weir. - Discussions with DEHP will be held during the detailed design phase to further refine the design of the turtle ramp at each weir.
-Design features identified to date for further consideration include: - Locations and numbers of resting pools (at least every 15 m and with a minimum depth of 0.5 m) and provision of shade and shelter along the ramp - Specific protection measures for hatchling and juvenile turtles (for example shelter along the ramp) - Measures to facilitate monitoring (active and passive).
-This may include pit tag scanners, remote sensing cameras, trap attachment points and turtle trapping facilities - Options to decrease the length of the turtle passage.
-Options to reduce length may include increasing the slope of the ramp or adding steps (maximum step height of 0.02 m) - Options to facilitate downstream passage - Ability to modify the turtle ramp in terms of structure, operation and monitoring. - A turtle movement study will be implemented on commencement of a Project trigger to improve current know ledge of Fitzroy River turtle movement patterns, home range and seasonal variations through monitoring and tracking.
+Element Description Provides passage on the bank adjacent to the main river channel Entry and exit points sloped and located at the river margins where turtles can assess them at low velocity conditions Slope suitable for turtle climbing, not more than 45° at any point Width of 2 m A shotcrete or roughened concrete lined channel to provide a roughened surface for climbing Small attraction flow maintained by a pump Mesh grid cover to provide natural light where the ramp passes through the abutment of the weir Discussions with DEHP will be held during the detailed design phase to further refine the design of the turtle ramp at each weir.
+Design features identified to date for further consideration include: Locations and numbers of resting pools (at least every 15 m and with a minimum depth of 0.5 m) and provision of shade and shelter along the ramp Specific protection measures for hatchling and juvenile turtles (for example shelter along the ramp) Measures to facilitate monitoring (active and passive).
+This may include passive integrated transponder (PIT) tag scanners, remote sensing cameras, trap attachment points and turtle trapping facilities Options to decrease the length of the turtle passage.
+Options to reduce length may include increasing the slope of the ramp or adding steps (maximum step height of 0.02 m) Options to facilitate downstream passage Ability to modify the turtle ramp in terms of structure, operation and monitoring.
+A Fitzroy River turtle and white-throated snapping turtle movement study will be implemented on commencement of a Project trigger to improve current knowledge of Fitzroy River turtle and white-throated snapping turtle movement patterns, home range and seasonal variations through monitoring and tracking.
 The study would be implemented through a university research program (or similar approach with qualified experts in the field) in collaboration with DEHP.
 The study would further inform the requirements of turtle passage and will facilitate quantifiable performance criteria to measure the effectiveness of the passage once operational.
-The proposed study will include: - Use of passive integrated transponder (PIT) tags to monitor turtle movement within the vicinity of the weirs (upstream and downstream) - Use of PIT tag recorders at select locations along the Fitzroy River to provide a greater range of data including: - Fitzroy Barrage in the vicinity of Alligator Creek - Areas between existing and proposed impoundment areas
+The proposed study will include: Use of PIT tags to monitor turtle movement within the vicinity of the weirs (upstream and downstream) Use of PIT tag recorders at select locations along the Fitzroy River to provide a greater range of data including: Fitzroy Barrage in the vicinity of Alligator Creek Areas between existing and proposed impoundment areas Upstream of the Rookwood Weir impoundment on the Dawson and Mackenzie rivers The potential use of hydrophones as an alternate to or in combination with PIT tags to improve the range of data captured Real time tracking and monitoring of Fitzroy River turtle and white-throated snapping turtle movements through the use of GPS tags (monitored via satellite) for selected areas and individuals (for example gestating females and adult males pre-breeding season).
+This would provide data specific to nesting behaviour and use of habitat within the Fitzroy River

-Element Upstream of the Rookwood Weir impoundment on the Dawson and Mackenzie rivers The potential use of hydrophones as an alternate to or in combination with PIT tags to improve the range of data captured Real time tracking and monitoring of Fitzroy River turtle movements through the use of GPS tags (monitored via satellite) for selected areas and individuals (for example gestating females and adult males pre-breeding season).
-This would provide data specific to nesting behaviour and use of habitat within the Fitzroy River.
-Monitoring Not applicable during planning and design phase Corrective action Not applicable during planning and design phase Responsible persons Design Manager is responsible for confirming design requirements and procedures outlined in the Fitzroy River turtle SMP are implemented.
+Element Description Monitoring and tracking over at least two breeding seasons.
+Monitoring Not applicable during planning and design phase.
+Corrective action Not applicable during planning and design phase.
+Responsible persons • Design Manager is responsible for confirming design requirements and procedures outlined in the Fitzroy River turtle and white-throated snapping turtle SMP are implemented.

-Level 9.
-145 Ann Street Brisbane QLD 4000 Australia T +61 7 3316 3000 F +61 7 3316 3333 E bnemail@dhd.com W www.dhd.com G:\41\20736\GIS\Projects\MXD\200_Report\4120736_313_rev_a.mxd
+G:\41\20736\GIS\Projects\MXD\200_Report\4120736_313_rev_a.mxd